-On the fair evening of Tuesday, I saw on the smooth stone, The snail slimy, pale,
+On the fair evening of Tuesday, I saw on the smooth stone.
+The snail slimy, pale, faccording to them And I knew from these.
+That the year would not rise with me.

-And the ashy wheatear On the top of the dyke of holes,
+And the ashy wheatear, On the top of the dyke of holes,

-The foal of the old mare Of sprauchly gait and its back to me.
+The foal of the old mare.
+Of sprauchly gait and its back to me.